nzaker/ATOMAP/doc/start_atomap.rst

 ^^^^^^^

 This depends on the installation method.

+If the HyperSpy bundle was installed, go to the "HyperSpy WinPython Bundle" in the start-menu and start "Jupyter QtConsole".

 If Anaconda was used, there should be an *Anaconda3* folder in the start menu.
 Start the interactive Python environment, it should be called either *IPython* or *Jupyter QtConsole*.

-This will open a command line prompt.
-This prompt will be referred to as the *IPython terminal*.
+This will open a command line prompt, which will referred to as the *IPython terminal*.

 Tutorials
 ---------